BillJr99/Ursinus-CS173/_pages/Assignments/Strings/assignment-dnamutations.md

 ## Part 4: Removing a Chain
 Given an NA chain string and an NA subchain, remove all instances of the subchain from the chain.
 For example, `remove("ACCGCC", "CC")` would return "AG".

+Note that Java Strings now have a method `replaceAll` that will do this for you.
+I definitely encourage you to use this.
+However, you may notice that these helper methods don't always exist across many of the string operations we're exploring here.
+So, there is significant value in practicing with string indexing.
+For full credit on this problem, implement your own replacement algorithm to accomplish this without calling a `replace` or `replaceAll` string method.
+However, it would be a good idea to write a unit test that compares your results to a call to `replaceAll`, and you should feel both free and encouraged to do so!

 Question: Why might you need to create an `ArrayList` to represent your new strings as you construct them, before returning the final result?
 Why can't you simply construct a new empty string and append each character to it as you iterate?

 ## Part 5: Testing